Macron aims to 'calm things down' in address to France over pension changes

 Francois Bayrou, a veteran politician in Macron's camp, told franceinfo radio that Macron's interview needed both to stress the need for the pension changes and to look towards the future.

-Local media said Macron might postpone all or part of a much-disputed draft immigration bill in an attempt to soothe the situation.
+Local media said Macron might postpone all or part of a much-disputed draft immigration bill in an attempt to calm the situation.

 Polls show a wide majority of French are opposed to the pension legislation, which will raise the retirement age by two years to 64, as well as the government's decision to push the bill through parliament last week without a vote.